OfficeDev/teams-toolkit/packages/fx-core/resource/unify-config-change-logs.md

 Your existing `localSettings.json`, `manifest.local.template.json` and `manifest.remote.template.json` files will be backed up in `.backup` folder.

+## Know what you need to do
+Since Teams Toolkit will use `manifest.remote.template.json` as single manifest template file after upgrade, if you have customized the `manifest.local.template.json` you will need to place your changes in `config.local.json` and pass it to the template.

 ## Know about how to restore your project

 * Copy the .backup/.fx folder to your project root path.